Squirrel/Squirrel.Mac/README.md

 downloads the ZIP from "url" in the same check (its `downloadProgress` starting again from zero), so a server can always include the one delta it has for the version that asked.
-A delta that has been applied and staged is not fetched again by later checks in the same process.
+A delta that has been applied and staged is not fetched again by later checks in the same process, and neither is one that downloaded intact but would not apply or verify.

 Patches are [Sparkle](https://sparkle-project.org) BinaryDelta files (format 3 or 4, any `--compression` except `bzip2`), made with Sparkle's